 After dinner, we popped into the local grocery store to pick up some Swedish treats.
 (Think Swedish fish, Nordic chocolate mints, salty licorice, and ginger cookies) A member of the local tourism bureau had arranged to bring a couple of lawn chairs for us to use, so we wanted to bring the snacks.
 When we arrived at the local city park, we found the crowd was already assembling.
 It was obvious that this was mostly made up of locals, so it gave us a great chance to mingle.
 We found our hostess, and her daughters and all settled in for the evening’s entertainment.
 While the orchestra warmed up, we broke out the Swedish treats.
 Dinner and a show are even better with a steady supply of sweet treats.

 Familiar Cast of Characters

 The evening’s show was titled Into The Woods.
 It’s a delightful tale that includes a familiar cast of storybook characters.
 The main focus is the Baker and his wife, who are desperate to have a child.
 Making a questionable arrangement, with a local witch, leads to a string of interesting, and sometimes hilarious adventures.
 Soon the couple was interacting with Jack and his cow, Cinderella, and her step-sisters, and Red Riding Hood and an evil wolf.
 A few other recognizable characters helped round out the show’s cast.

-With a witch’s curse to break, the couple faces a series of challenges but learn many valuable lessons along the way.
+With a witch’s curse to break, the couple faces a series of challenges but learns many valuable lessons along the way.
 They also bond with their new friends and find camaraderie in the most unexpected places.
 Just when it seems that everyone’s wishes had come true, an unexpected twist rises up to bring disastrous consequences.
 The story was well written, and the entire cast gave professional performances.
 By the end of the show, they had the crowd on their feet for a rousing standing ovation.

 Dinner and a Show